urbanplatform/data-importation-scripts/README.md

 In order to integrate them, simply import them into the `dags` folder and enable them, they will clean up the tool's logs and database in a daily fashion.

+#### Changes and Differences

-While the log cleanup DAG remains unnchanged, the db cleanup DAG as seen some smaller changes.
-Firstly an operator order was added, this was done because the original DAG ran all it's operators simultaneously which was resource heavy, by providing an order we were able to reduce the ammount of ram and processing power needed to perform the cleanup.
-Finally a Postgres operator was added to perform a DB Vacuum, in this case 'vacuum full', if reclaiming storage space from Airflow's database is not necessary this stage can be ommited.
+While the `log cleanup` DAG remains unnchanged, the `db cleanup` DAG has seen some smaller changes.
+Firstly, an operator order was added, because the original DAG ran all its operators simultaneously, which is *resource heavy*.
+This operator order reduces the ammount of RAM and processing power required to perform the cleanup.
+Finally, a Postgres operator was added to perform a DB Vacuum, in this case `'vacuum full'`, but if one does not need to reclaim storage space from Airflow's database, this stage can be ommited.

-Disclaimer: As for any other 'vacuum full' it is required that the machine has at least the same ammount of free storage as used by the database, if this is not the case the vacuum can not be succesfully performed and might crash.
+*Disclaimer*: As for any other `'vacuum full'` operations, the machine needs to have at least the same ammount of free storage as used by the database, if this is not the case the vacuum can not be succesfully performed and might crash the system.

 ## How to contribute

 Contributions are welcome!
 Here are some ways you can contribute: